oracle/oracle-database-operator/README.md

   kubectl delete pdb.database.oracle.com --all -n <namespace>
   ```

-  After all CRD instances are deleted, it is safe to remove the CRDs, APISerivces and operator deployment.
-Use the following command:
+  After all CRD instances are deleted, it is safe to remove the CRDs, APIServices and operator deployment.
+To remove these files, use the following command:

   ```sh
   kubectl delete -f oracle-database-operator.yaml --ignore-not-found=true